 • vomiting, nausea and abdominal pain;

-Omeprazole analogues, list of drugs
+Analogues of Omeprazole, list of drugs

 Currently, there are a sufficient number of Omeprazole analogues produced by foreign or Russian manufacturers, but they should not be used according to the instructions for Omeprazole, since the content of the active substance (omeprazole) in 1 tablet or capsule may be changed.